 - Fuel will not be reimbursed for any dates outside the approved timeframe.

-- Travel in-and-around the destination should be limited as much as possible for only the medical needs of the trip.
+- Travel in-and-around the destination should be limited as much as possible to only the medical needs of the trip.

 To qualify for fuel reimbursement: